redhat-ai-tools/jira_dashboard/README.md

 ## 📊 Available Reports & Scripts

+### 🔍 Epic Analysis Reports

-### `full_epic_activity_analysis.py`
+#### `full_epic_activity_analysis.py`
-**Purpose**: Analyzes epics in progress with recent activity in related issues in a given time period
+**Purpose**: Analyzes both in progress and closed epics with recent activity in related issues in a given time period

 **What it does**:
-- Finds all project epics in progress
+- Finds all project epics (both in progress and closed)
 - Identifies related issues with recent updates
 - Generates detailed summaries for each epic with recent activity
-- Creates comprehensive epic-level insights
+- Creates comprehensive epic-level insights separated by status

 **Usage**:
 ```bash